 Bali’s Hidden Gem

-With its very close proximity to Ubud, the Tibumana Waterfall is Bali’s hidden gem.
+With its very close proximity to Ubud, the Tibumana Waterfall is Bali’s hidden gem, and a must on your Ubud itinerary.
 This waterfall might be the easiest to reach of all waterfalls, with concrete steps leading you all the way to the bottom of the waterfall.
 A perfect stream of water pours into a blue oasis before turning into a small river, flowing further and further away.
 This waterfall is becoming more popular by the day, so be sure to visit as soon as possible to discover the waterfall without the crowds there!
 Relax in the refreshing water and simply enjoy the serenity of the surroundings but be careful not to stand under the waterfall as the force of the waterfall can bring items, such as rocks, from the water above with!
 Interested in visiting Bali’s hidden gem?
 Be sure to check out our article filled with tips and tricks and a full guide to visiting the Tibumana Waterfall!

 Practical Information for visiting the Tibumana Waterfall: